Maciag312/HLTech-social-lending-service/README.md

   	1. If it fails system response with forbidden/unauthorized for other requests
 2. Borrower creates auction.
 3. Lender gives offer with annual rate for chosen auction.
-4. Borrower chose and accepts offers.
+4. Borrower chooses and accepts offers.
 5. System creates loan.
   	1. System transfers cash from lender to borrower account
-  	2. System creates installments for given with time frames and amount to pay
+  	2. System creates installments for given loan with time frames and amount to pay
   	3. System checks whether installment was paid in time
     	1. If installment wasn’t paid in time system calculate fines and marks them as missed
 6. Borrower pay next installment